peytonshow/SiegeUtopiaChangelog/readme.md

 * New Materials
     * Electrum -> Doesn't suffer from weight-related speed penalties and increases movement speed.
 Tools do higher damage at higher speeds.
     * Knight Armor -> Perfected Iron.
 Insane durability, and boosts the strength of nearby pets.
+    * Platinum -> Platinum is a super rare mineral found by blowing crushed gold.
+It shares stats with Diamond, but struggles with durability.
+Platinum is mainly used as a Catalyst for certain racipes rather than tools due its rarity.

 -----------------------------------------------------------------------------------------------------------------

 COMBAT
 * In vanilla, you never needed to use anything but a sword to survive, which drowns out other means of combat.
-* Spears are less powerful, craftable tridents with Loyalty I. Direct attacks are better than hands, but underwelming.
+* Spears are less powerful, craftable tridents.
+Direct attacks are better than hands, but underwelming.
+Higher tier Spears (plus the vanilla trident) all have Loyalty 1 by default.
 * Arrows have several new recipes added to incentivize bow usage.
-* Added serveral features from the mojang combat tests.
+* Added several features from the mojang combat tests.
 Shields raise instantly, swords have longer reach, swords instantly cut grass, snowballs, eggs, and potions stack higher, crits aren't wasted on miss, and several more changes.

 -----------------------------------------------------------------------------------------------------------------